Program Components and Benefits

 Program Benefits

-The Shriver Peaceworker Fellowship award package includes a complete tuition scholarship for full-time study at UMBC (or the equivalent dollar amount for a non-UMBC graduate program), a living stipend of approximately $22,000/year, and health insurance.
+The Shriver Peaceworker Fellowship award package includes tuition remission for 10 credits each Fall and Spring semester for two years (remitted at the rate of the institution of attendance), a living stipend of approximately $22,000/year, and health insurance.
 Please note that the fellowship does not cover fees which are assessed at a per-credit rate by the school, and will vary in cost from year to year.
 The fellowship is valued at over $45,000/year.